ronnymees/webdevelopmentcdd/docs/01_backend_webdevelopment/README.md

 WHERE PLAATS = 'Brugge'
 OR PLAATS = 'Oostende;
 ```
- Geef de naam van de klanten die in Brugge of in Oostende wonen.
+ Geeft de naam van de klanten die in Brugge of in Oostende wonen.

 ```sql
 SELECT AUTEUR_ID